dd32/td-gh-ex/readme.txt

 *Images into /images/ folder that's are created by me abno.png, cat.png home.jpg, info.png, logo.png metaimg.png, quote.png, thumb.png are publish Under gpl v2
 *Fonts Open Sans: Designed by Steve Matteson Director of Ascender Corp.
 Styled by: https://profiles.google.com/107777320916704234605/about License: Apache License, version 2.0 with GPL
 This theme uses Nivo Slider, which is under the MIT License.
-More details: http://dev7studios.com/nivo-slider/ *Flat UI Icons Free by Designmodo License: Creative Commons (Attribution 3.0 Unported) **This theme and file are created by me & publish under GPLv3
+More details: http://dev7studios.com/nivo-slider/ **This theme and file are created by me & publish under GPL